ADDA-html-css/learn-HTML-CSS/w2-design/notes_w2.md

 ### Live Code
 - Show how to add a font from google font.
-- Show how to apply in thimble
+- Show how to apply in sublime, using the `<link>` from html and font family property in css
 - Show how padding and margin work to offset text
 - How how to center the page.
 ``` css